 The public school classroom provides the most direct interaction of diverse students, encouraging acceptance and understanding.
 The primary reason to reject homeschooling is the primary reason to support public schooling.

 Public schooling is a precious creation.
 Our tax dollars should provide equally and adequately funded schools that are free and open to the public, contingent only on geographic location.
-Geographic location is not perfect, as our living arrangements and thus our schools are still very much divided by race and class, but it provides the best opportunity for students to learn with and from others of all political persuasions, religions, sexual orientations, races, income levels, and dietary preferences.
+Geographic location is not perfect, as our living arrangements and thus our schools are still very much divided by race and class, but it provides the best opportunity for students to learn with and from others of all political persuasions, religions, sexual orientations, races, income levels, and more.
 Interaction and integration will breed peace and understanding, as it always does.
 That is what I want my tax dollars to build and what I think students need to experience, not private, corporate-controlled, or home education.
-There are still many other challenges in the world of education, such as eliminating high-stakes testing or expanding democratic control of standards, but public education is worth preserving if we desire a more tolerant society.
+There are still many other challenges, such as eliminating high-stakes testing or expanding democratic control of standards, but public education is worth preserving if we desire a more tolerant society.

 For more from the author, subscribe and follow or read his books.